travis-ci/docs-travis-ci-com/user/conditions-v1.md

 ## Examples

-This condition requires the branch name to be master (note for PRs this is the base branch name):
+Build only when on the master branch (note for PRs this is the base branch name):

 ```
 branch = master
 ```

-This requires the tag name to match a regular expression (enclose in slashes for more complicated expressions):
+Build only when the tag name matches the given regular expression:

 ```
-tag =~ ^v1
 tag =~ /^(v1|v2)/
 ```

-This requires the event type to be either `push` or `pull_request`:
+Build only when the build type is either `push` or `pull_request`:

 ```
 type IN (push, pull_request)
 ```

-This requires the branch name to not be one of several names:
+Build only when the branch name is not be one of several names:

 ```
 branch NOT IN (master, dev)
 ```

-This require the sender login name to match a given name (use quotes for strings that contain spaces or special characters):
+Build only when the sender login name matches the given name (use quotes for strings that contain spaces or special characters):

 ```